 Jutti Lami (Third year BA Interior Architecture student)

-On completion of Year 0 you'll have the opportunity to progress directly onto Year 1 of a range of BA degree courses in art, architecture and design.
-Following graduation, you could find employment as a junior designer with interior design companies working in the fields of retail, leisure, office/workplace or residential design, or pursue other design-related jobs including exhibition work, retail and project management.
+On completion of Year 0 you'll have the opportunity to progress directly onto Year 1 of a range of BA degree courses including Architecture, Interior Architecture Design, Interior Design, Interior Design and decoration, as well as many others.
+Depending on your BA, you could find employment after graduation as an architectural assistant in practice, a junior designer with interior design companies working in the feilds of retail, leisure, offices or residential design.
+You could also pursue other design-related jobs including exhibition work, retail and project management.

 Alternatively, you could follow in the footsteps of other past graduates who have been successful in starting up independent design practices, securing design pitches and winning competitions.

 Extended degrees provide applicants with an alternative route into higher education.
 If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, you may still be able to gain entry by completing an extended degree.
 Extended degrees include a Year 0, which is also known as a foundation year.
 Once you successfully complete your first year of study you will progress into Year 1 of an undergraduate degree.